 Of the ten districts that do not offer additional pay, five are in North Carolina (a state that prohibits the practice), with the remainder in several states including districts such as Dallas Independent School District and Hillsborough County Public Schools that have restructured their pay to primarily recognize performance rather than educational credits.

-In addition, four districts (3 percent) have non-traditional salary schedules with advanced degrees or graduate coursework as one of several options teachers can pursue to raise their salaries.
+In addition, four districts (3 percent) have non-traditional salary schedules.
+In these districts, teachers earn credit in a variety of ways to move through the salary schedule, often with advanced degrees or graduate coursework as one of several options teachers can pursue to raise their salaries.
 Examples include Portland Public Schools (ME) and the Baltimore City Public School System.

 The money spent on paying teachers to obtain master's degrees is substantial